Art-A-Hack/art-a-hack.github.io/app/_projects/2016/echoing-ego.md

 ---
-layout    : project
-bodyid    : "projects"
-bodyclass : "content post"

 title       : Echoing Ego
-projectid      : "echoing-ego"
+projectid   : echoing-ego
-teaser		: "Interactive performance exploring the concept of ego"
+teaser		: Interactive performance exploring the concept of ego

 members:
- - name     : "Mariya Mishurenko"
+ - name     : Mariya Mishurenko
- - name     : "Gordey Chernyy"
+ - name     : Gordey Chernyy
- - name     : "Enki Andrews"
+ - name     : Enki Andrews
  - name     : Anirudh "Eka"
- - name     : "Julia Frey"
+ - name     : Julia Frey
- - name     : "Adriana Molello"
+ - name     : Adriana Molello
 ---

 What would it mean to “virtually dissect” your ego, and discover its component parts?
 This was the question asked by the “Echoing Ego” team, leading to the creation of an installation and performance piece.